 5.1 The Consultant agrees, during the term of this Agreement and for a period of one year starting from the termination of this Agreement, and for whatever reason of termination, that he will not, directly or indirectly, own more than three percent (3%), manage, operate, control, be employed by, participate in, provide services to, or be connected in any manner with the ownership, management, operation or control of, any Competitor in the Territory.
 For purposes of this Agreement, Competitor means any entity that competes with the Business, including those in effect as of date of termination of this Agreement.

-5.2 The Consultant agrees that, during the term of this Agreement and for a period of one year starting from the termination of this Agreement, and for whatever reason of termination, directly or indirectly:
+5.2 [RO Commnet: Selling to Federal client has been his jobs for years and he would like to do that in the future.
+We should propose a rewording] The Consultant agrees that, during the term of this Agreement and for a period of one year starting from the termination of this Agreement, and for whatever reason of termination, directly or indirectly:

 1. solicit, sell, service, manage, consult, provide, or accept any request to provide any business from or by any person, firm or other entity that is a Client or Prospective Client of HT or any affiliate thereof, or whose account constituted a Client or Prospective Client account of HT or any affiliate;